Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Methods

 To establish robust baselines for atypical vs.\ normal mitoses classification, we evaluate three widely-used deep learning architectures -- EfficientNetV2~\citep{tan2021efficientnetv2}, \ac{ViT}~\citep{dosovitskiy2020image}, and Swin Transformer~\citep{liu2021swin}.
 All of these models have demonstrated strong performance across various medical imaging datasets and tasks.
 EfficientNetV2 is a well-established \ac{CNN} known for its strong performance and efficiency in various classification tasks.
 It serves as a representative of traditional \ac{CNN}-based approaches.
-In contrast, the \ac{ViT} represents a paradigm shift from convolutional architectures to transformer-based models.
-A \ac{ViT} processes images as sequences of patches and leverages self-attention mechanisms to model global relationships across the input.
-This global receptive field allows the \ac{ViT} to capture long-range dependencies, which can be particularly useful in complex histopathological patterns.
+In contrast, the \ac{ViT} represents a major shift from convolutional architectures to transformer-based models.
+A \ac{ViT} processes images as sequences of patches and uses self-attention mechanisms to model global relationships across the input.
+This global receptive field allows the \ac{ViT} to capture long-range dependencies, which can be particularly useful for complex histopathological patterns.
 The Swin Transformer further advances the transformer-based approach by introducing a hierarchical architecture with shifted windows.
-This design enables the model to compute attention locally while gradually building up to global representations, providing a balance between computational efficiency and the ability to capture both local details and global structure.
+This architecture enables the model to compute attention locally while gradually building up to global representations, providing a balance between computational efficiency and the ability to capture both local details and global structure.
 Swin Transformers have been particularly effective in dense prediction tasks and high-resolution image analysis, making it well-suited for mitotic figure classification \citep{liu2021swin}.
-Moreover, the selected model architectures were also chosen to be of similar size.
-Each model was trained in an end-to-end manner and evaluated on three held-out test datasets: a random, case-based split of the AMi-Br dataset, accounting for $\approx$ 22 \% of the samples in the dataset (samples not used in training or validation), and the entire AtNorM-MD and AtNorM-Br datasets.
+The selected model architectures were chosen to be of similar size in parameters.
+Each model was fine-tuned in an end-to-end manner and evaluated on three held-out test datasets: a random, patient-stratified split of the AMi-Br dataset, accounting for $\approx$ 22 \% of the samples in the dataset (samples not used in training or validation), and the entire AtNorM-MD and AtNorM-Br datasets.